MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 These instructions include the following steps:

+1. Create a PowerShell script on your local computer.

-1. Run Set-AIPAuthentication to get an access token and copy it to the clipboard.
+2. Run Set-AIPAuthentication to get an access token and copy it to the clipboard.

-2. Create a PowerShell script that runs Set-AIPAuthentication again, this time specifying the token parameter and value.
+2. Modify the PowerShell script.

 3. Create a task that runs the PowerShell script in the context of the service account that will run the labeling cmdlets.
 Make sure that this account has the **Log on as batch job** right.

 4. Confirm that the token is saved for the service account, and delete the PowerShell script.

+#### Step 1: Create a PowerShell script on your local computer

+1. On your computer, create a new PowerShell script named Set-aipauthentication.ps1.

+2. Copy and paste the following command into this script:

+         Set-AIPAuthentication -WebAppId <ID of the "Web app / API" application>  -WebAppKey <key value generated in the "Web app / API" application> -NativeAppId <ID of the "Native" application > -Token <token value>

+3. Using the instructions in the preceding section, modify this command by specifying your own values for the **WebAppId**, **WebAppkey**, and **NativeAppId** parameters.
+At this time, you do not have the value for the **Token** parameter, which you will specify later.

-#### Step 1: Run Set-AIPAuthentication to get an access token and copy it to the clipboard
+#### Step 2: Run Set-AIPAuthentication to get an access token and copy it to the clipboard

-1. On your own computer and in the context of your own user account, open a new Windows PowerShell session.
+1. Open a new Windows PowerShell session.

-2. Using the instructions in the preceding section to get the values for *WebAppKey* and *NativeAppId*, run the following command:
+2. Using the same values as you specified in the script, run the following command:

         (Set-AIPAuthentication -webAppId <ID of the "Web app / API" application>  -webAppKey <key value generated in the "Web app / API" application> -nativeAppId <ID of the "Native" application >).token | clip

+    For example: `(Set-AIPAuthentication -webAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -webAppKey "sc9qxh4lmv31GbIBCy36TxEEuM1VmKex5sAdBzABH+M=" -nativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f").token | clip`

-#### Step 2: Create a PowerShell script that runs Set-AIPAuthentication with the token parameter and value
+#### Step 3: Modify the PowerShell script to supply the token

-1. On your computer, create a new PowerShell script named Set-aipauthentication.ps1 that contains the following command.
-For \*\<token value>*, paste the value from the clipboard.
+1. In your PowerShell script, specify the token value by pasting the string from the clipboard.

-         Set-AIPAuthentication -webAppId <ID of the "Web app / API" application>  -webAppKey <key value generated in the "Web app / API" application> -nativeAppId <ID of the "Native" application > -token <token value>

 2. Sign the script.
 If you do not sign the script (more secure), you must configure Windows PowerShell on the computer that will run the labeling commands.
 For example, run a Windows PowerShell session with the **Run as Administrator** option, and type: `Set-ExecutionPolicy RemoteSigned`.
 However, this configuration lets all unsigned scripts run when they are stored on this computer (less secure).